Jubatian/rrpge-spec/specs/inputdev.rst

 When emulating, optionally the native layout of the host's keyboard may also be used.

-When the keyboard is used as a digital gamepad device, the following keys are used for controls:

-- CTRL:  Primary action button
+When a physical gamepad is used to provide keyboard events, its buttons map to the following events:

-- SPACE: Primary action button
+- Primary action: 0x000A; ENTER
+- Secondary action: 0x0095: FN (Changes function of directionals)
+- Menu: 0x0094; ESC
+- Directionals: Either directionals or Page up / down, Home and End.

-- ALT:   Secondary action button
+When the Secondary action button is held down, the directionals so provide the following events:

-- ESC:   Menu button
-- UP:    Up direction
+- UP: Page Up (0x0086)
-- RIGHT: Right direction
+- RIGHT: End (0x0087)
-- DOWN:  Down direction
+- DOWN: Page Down (0x0088)
-- LEFT:  Left direction
+- LEFT: Home (0x0089)

 For more information on the implementation and properties of a physical RRPGE keyboard, see the hardware details ("impl_hw/keyboard.rst").